 DuPont Vespel® Polyimide

-Vespel® is the DuPont trade name for a group of materials used to make a wide variety of components including custom parts such as valve seals, thrust washers, pintle tips and actuator guide bushings.
-Some Vespel® grades are used to make fasteners such as screws, hex cap screws, hex nuts and locking fasteners, etc. It is a high performance plastic used principally in the semiconductor, aerospace and in transportation applications.
+Vespel® is the DuPont trade name for a group of materials used to make a wide variety of components.
+These include fasteners such as screws, flat washers, hex nuts, hex head cap screws, etc. Vespel® is used to make custom parts such as valve seals, thrust washers, pintle tips and actuator guide bushings.
+It is a high performance plastic used principally in the semiconductor, aerospace and in transportation applications.
 In this blog we will focus on the use of Vespel® in the aerospace industry.
 In particular, we will discuss the use of the SP1 and SP21 grades of the material in aerospace seats and seals for valves.

 Metals are considered stiff materials with a relatively high modulus.
 Metal to metal valve seals can prevent the two mating parts from conforming to the very small irregularities between them.
 Therefore, create leak paths can occur.
 Also, metal components that are required to slide together may also cause gall especially in instances where liquid lubricants cannot be used.
 Debris from galling can cause contamination and therefore the system will not preform properly.
 Excessive galling could lead the valve to seize and fail.

 High performance engineering thermoplastics have a moderate modulus at room temperature.
 Therefore, at room temperature components made from these thermoplastics such as nylon, PCTFE and PEEK conform to minor irregularities in the metal mating surface.
 These plastics also can have low friction when sliding against a metal surface.
 The valve will run smoothly with an extended life.

 However, when performing in very high temperature applications, these plastics will become soft and show accelerated creep and stress relaxation.
 Over time, they can also degrade and become brittle.
 Thermoplastics may also have high rates of thermal expansion quite different from the mating metal part(s).
 This can cause leak paths in the valve and potential valve failure.